 The flow in the screenshot above is composed of 6 step groups, but 8 steps.
 Navigation steps like the redirect are counted separately, which means the third step group here contains 3 Modals.

 Step groups are a great way to configure particular steps and organize your steps by section.
-They also allow for some functionality uses as well depending on the step type of the group!
+They also allow for some additional functionality, depending on the step type of the group!
 Step-children (the items within a step-group) are only like-with-like.
-So only tooltips may be grouped together, only modals may be grouped together, etc.
+This means tooltips may be grouped together with tooltips, modals may be grouped together with, etc.

-- Step-Children cannot be moved in or out of a step-group, but can be rearranged within a step group
+- Step Children cannot be moved in or out of a Step Group, but can be rearranged within the group.

 Modals and Slideouts:

-- Because everything within a step-group is considered 1 step, all tooltips in a group will need to be completed in order to meet “completion” criteria for UI settings.
+- Because everything within a step-group is considered 1 step, all tooltips in a group will need to be completed in order to meet the “completion” criteria for UI targeting settings.

-To “Complete” a step depends on the step type.
+To “see" or "complete" a step in targeting depends on the step type:

-Modals and Slideouts are considered completed when seen, so in the UI, those types of steps will show up as “has been seen”.
+- Modals and Slideouts are considered completed when seen, so in the UI, those types of steps will show up as “has been seen”.
 It is not required for the user to interact with the step to register it as complete.

-Note: this also means that if you set a flow to "Show Once" and it begins with a four step tooltip group, the flow will continue appearing until the user completes all four steps within this first step group.
-If you select "Show Once" and your flow begins with a one step tooltip group and the user dismisses the flow by clicking the dismiss x, the flow will not appear again.
+Note: this also means that if you set a flow to "Show Once" and it begins with a tooltip group, the flow will continue appearing until the user interacts with all the tooltips in the first group of the flow.
+If a flow begins with a hotspot group, the user must interact with all the hotspots in the group before the flow is considered seen.